jstetich/LCWMD_Monitoring/Analysis/DO_Frequencies_Trend.md

 <img src="DO_Frequencies_Trend_files/figure-gfm/unnamed-chunk-5-1.png" style="display: block; margin: auto;" />

-#### By Year
+## By Year

 Since this prediction is capturing a simple linear term in the underlying GAM, it is not very informative without overlaying it over real data.
-But not the wide overlap of confidence intervals.
+But note the wide overlap of confidence intervals.
+Although the trend is significant, predictions year to year overlap.

 ``` r
 my_ref_grid <- ref_grid(do_gamm_two_trend_2, cov.keep = 'Year', cov.reduce = median)